wyf0912/LDDG/README.md

-# Domain-Generalization-for-Medical-Imaging-Classification-with-Linear-Dependency-Regularization
+# Domain Generalization for Medical Imaging Classification with Linear Dependency Regularization
-The code release of paper 'Domain Generalization for Medical Imaging Classification with Linear-Dependency Regularization' NIPS 2020.
+The code release of paper 'Domain Generalization for Medical Imaging Classification with Linear-Dependency Regularization' NeurIPS 2020.